cmann1/DustScripts/README.md

 # [Lib]
-A collection of common and useful classes and functions.
+A collection of common classes and functions.
 I recommend putting this in the `script_src` root so they can be easily included in any map.
-At the very least I'll include "lib/std.cpp" in most projects, which contains some of the most common things I use, such as `puts` overloads for various types.
+At the very least I'll include `lib/std.cpp` in most projects, which contains some of the most common things I use, such as `puts` overloads for various types.

+- **std.cpp** - Some basic.
 - **drawing** - Drawing related utilities.
 - **easing** - A collection of easing functions.
 - **enums** - Built-in constants defined as enums, such as entity and var types.